-Anyone can get Scabies, but you are at higher risk through being in close contact with lots of other people (for example, when attending schools or nurseries), and if you are sexually active.
+Anyone can get scabies, but you are at higher risk by being in close contact with lots of other people, and if you are sexually active.

 Scabies like warm places, such as skin folds, between the fingers, under fingernails, or around the buttock or breast creases.
 They can also hide under accessories such as watch straps, bracelets or rings.

-The symptoms of scabies can take up to 8 weeks to occur.
-These include
+The symptoms of scabies can take up to eight weeks to appear.
+These include:

-Scabies is not usually a serious condition, but does need to be treated.
-Treatment involves using creams that contain insecticides that kill the Scabies mite.
+Scabies is not usually a serious condition, but it does need to be treated.
+Treatment involves using creams that contain insecticides that kill the scabies mite.
 You may also be offered treatment to relieve itching.

 To prevent reinfection, all those you live with and any close contacts, including recent sexual partners, should be treated at the same time as you, even if they don't have any symptoms.

 You will also need to wash all bed linen, nightwear and towels at a temperature above 50°C.